 Ireland’s rich travel tech heritage

-The event was sponsored by Datalex and CarTrawler and the evening was introduced by Travel Massive members Kevin O’Shaughnessy, founder and CEO of CityHook, the airport to city journey app; Pauline Kwasniak of TurnedSee, a tool that matches event planners with venues; and Mark Lenahan, head of air and rail propositions at Travelport.
+The event was sponsored by CarTrawler and the evening was introduced by Travel Massive members Kevin O’Shaughnessy, founder and CEO of CityHook, the airport to city journey app; Pauline Kwasniak of TurnedSee, a tool that matches event planners with venues; and Mark Lenahan, head of air and rail propositions at Travelport.

 Máire P. Walsh, Enterprise Ireland travel tech expert and SVP Digital Technologies, based in the agency’s San Francisco office, hosted an in-depth interview with key technologists from American Airlines – Spencer Kaiser, its principal architect for emerging technology, and Kyle Lloyd, its innovation manager.